Corporate Services are provided by both the Directorate of Finance and Corporate Support and Democratic Services.

 - Financial Services

-- Internal Audit, Risk and Insurance, Performance and Corporate Fraud
+- Internal Audit, Risk and Insurance, Health and Safety and Corporate Fraud

 - Customer Service Centre, Registration Services and Contact Centre